Ariane 6: Development funding

 By the time the ESA Council approved the project in November 2016, the ESA had already paid out to Airbus Safran and the ESA Industrial Policy Committee released of additional funds on 8 November 2016.

 In January 2020, two EU institutions, the European Investment Bank and the European Commission, loaned €100 million to Arianespace, drawing from the Horizon 2020 and Investment Plan for Europe corporate investment programmes.
 The 10-year loan's repayment is tied to the financial success of the Ariane 6 project.

+As of August 2026, Europe had invested about €3.6 billion in the development of Ariane 6 and its launch site in French Guiana.
+ESA Director General Josef Aschbacher said that, based on a launch rate of nine flights per year, European governments would need to subsidise each Ariane 6 launch by between €32 and 38 million.